watson-developer-cloud/image-analysis/INSTRUCTIONS.md

 ## Modify the existing application

   1. Let’s edit our source code.
-Back on the application home page in Bluemix, you will see a link to the Jazz Hub repository, and a button to **Edit Code**.
+Back on the application home page in Bluemix, you will see a link to the IBM Bluemix Devops Jazz Hub repository, and a button to **Edit Code**.
   Click on **Edit Code.**

   2. Clicking on Edit Code will take you to the Jazz Hub repository, which will allow us to edit and push new versions of our code to the application.